Do Isopods Need Light?

 One of the most common questions new keepers ask is whether isopods need light in their enclosure.
 The short answer is that isopods do not require direct lighting in the same way that plants or reptiles do.

 In fact, most isopods naturally avoid bright light and prefer darker environments similar to their natural habitats.
+If you're looking to buy isopods UK keepers can successfully maintain, you can explore isopods available in the UK and choose species suited to your setup.

 If you are new to keeping isopods, you may also want to read our guide on how to start an isopod colony, which explains the basics of building a stable enclosure.